franklin113/TD_Stage_Window/README.md

   - Toggle snapping on and off via stage settings or ctrl.n
   - A line for both X and Y show up when you snap
   - Snap to any piece of geometry in the scene
+ - As part of the cleanup process, disabling some parameters that are currently not doing anything, but are referenced.

 ## 0.01
 ### Initial Release